 The ultimate result between the bike and your connection to it–the bicycle basically disappears.
 Once you no longer notice the bike and your focus exists solely on the ride, the scenery and/or company, you achieved a proficient bike fit.
 Similarly, while a triathlete may not care about the scenery, their concern is speed.
 When a triathlete no longer notices their bike, they are experiencing a great bike fit.
 Don’t fight with your bike!
 Use your motor to tear up the course.
 I guarantee you if your bike “disappears” during your triathlon, the transition to the run will go much more smoothly.

 Getting Started with Fit (Contact Points)

 As previously mentioned, the cyclist’s body contacts the bicycle at 9 points: hands (4), forearms (2), pelvis (1), and feet (2).
 The location of the feet, pelvis, forearms and hands dramatically impacts comfort and efficiency on the bicycle.
-There are several pieces of equipment on a bicycle that are used or adjusted to find your ideal position on your bike:
+Several pieces of equipment on a bicycle are adjusted to find your ideal position on your bike:

 - Pelvis – saddle selection, height, fore/aft, tilt and sometimes cycling shorts.

 - Hand and forearms – base bar, forearm pads, extensions, brake levers and shift levers (all connected to the stem).